Should you give your kids an early inheritance?

 Give now or later?

 Giving now rather than later is the preferred approach for many financially comfortable people these days.
 Some may want to provide more input into how the money is spent.
-In a 2021 survey, nearly 57% of high-net-worth individuals said they were concerned their beneficiaries would not be prepared to manage a large inheritance.Footnote 1
+In a 2023 survey, only 42% of adults who expect to receive an inheritance said they felt comfortable about how they would handle the money.Footnote 1

 Questions to consider